 MajGen Mohammed Siad Barre took power in late 1969 in a bloodless coup following the assassination of country's prime minister, Dr. Abdirashid Ali Shermarke.
-Barre's goal of removing the clan as the primary Somali allegiance ultimately would lead to the destruction of the Somali state.
+Barre's goal of removing the clan as the primary Somali allegiance ultimately would lead to the destruction of the Somali state. eagerly accepted Soviet military and economic aid.
+In return, the Soviets were allowed to build airfield and port facilities at Berbera, on the north coast.
+While the ties to the Soviet Union were never truly strong, they were to be severed permanently by the pursuit of Somali foreign policy.17

 The concept of Pan-Somalism had continued into the Barre regime.
 In the early years of his rule, this policy was pursued through peaceful with neighboring negotiations countries.
 Especially in regard to the Ogaden region, controlled by Ethiopia, the Somali government distanced itself from the insurgent movements that had previously been supported there.
 This changed after the 1974 overthrow of Emperor Haile Selassie and the establishment of a Marxist government in Addis Ababa.
 When attempts failed at negotiating a settlement of the Ogaden question, the Somali government recognized the Western Somali Liberation Front, which was fighting to break the Ogaden from Ethiopia.
 Aid was given to the Ethiopian People's Revolutionary Army, which was fighting a guerilla war against the new Ethiopian government.
 Finally, in July 1977, the Somali Army invaded Ethiopian territory in an attempt to gain the Ogaden.
 In this contest between two of its client states, the Soviet Union came to the aid of Ethiopia.
 With large amounts of modern Soviet equipment and a reinforcement of Cuban troops, the Ethiopians turned the tide of battle and drove the Somalis from their territory.
 In retaliation, Siad Barre ejected Soviet personnel from Somalia and turned to the West for support.
-In 1980, an agreement was reached with the United States whereby use was given of the port and airfield facilities at Berbera in exchange for military and economic aid.
-18 Somalia stayed close to the United States throughout the remainder of the 1980s.
+In 1980, an agreement was reached with the United States whereby use was given of the port and airfield facilities at Berbera in exchange for military and economic aid.18 Somalia stayed close to the United States throughout the remainder of the 1980s.

 This decade was not to be an easy one for the Barre regime, however.
-In spite of its attempts to rid the country of the influence of "tribalism," the government was increasingly identified with the Marehan, Barre's own clan.
-19 In addition, corruption in the government created even more dissatisfaction.
-By 1988, armed opposition to the Barre regime had begun with a rebellion in the north of the country.
-20 There were three main opposition groups forming in late 1990 around geographical and clan affiliations: the Somali National Movement (SNM), which had begun in Northern Somalia; the Somali Patriotic Movement (SPM), which was mainly recruited from the Ogaden and was active in the southern region; and the United Somali Congress (USC), composed mainly from the Hawiye clan and active in the central part of the country.
+In spite of its attempts to rid the country of the influence of "tribalism," the government was increasingly identified with the Marehan, Barre's own clan.19 In addition, corruption in the government created even more dissatisfaction.
+By 1988, armed opposition to the Barre regime had begun with a rebellion in the north of the country.20 There were three main opposition groups forming in late 1990 around geographical and clan affiliations: the Somali National Movement (SNM), which had begun in Northern Somalia; the Somali Patriotic Movement (SPM), which was mainly recruited from the Ogaden and was active in the southern region; and the United Somali Congress (USC), composed mainly from the Hawiye clan and active in the central part of the country.
 By December these forces had pushed the Somali Army back the outskirts of the capital, Mogadishu.
 Violence and unrest began to grow within the city itself, creating a dangerous atmosphere for the foreign personnel and diplomats living there.
 Open fighting had begun in the city by late in the month as the predominantly Marehan-based army attempted to destroy USC elements in the Hawiye enclaves.
 The resulting breakdown of all order unleashed even greater lawlessness.21